es

 Rice cultivation

-High quality local varieties of rice such as bombón have been developed in the area apart from the extensive growth of the bomba variety.
-The Bombón variety has been recovered by the Les Tanques Agrarian Transformation Society (S.A.T.) and dedicates some 10-12 hectares to its cultivation in the Park.
-It is recognized and protected by the Valencia Rice Denomination of Origin.
+High-quality native rice varieties such as the Bombón have been developed in the marshlands, in addition to an extensive cultivation of the Bomba variety.
+The Bombón has been recovered after years of disappearance by Les Tanques Agrarian Transformation Society and is grown across 50 hectares in the Park.
+It is recognised and protected by the Denominación de Origen Arroz de Valencia official designation of origin.

 Activities